DerickW126/Audio-Transcriber-Website/README.md

 Built with Flask backend with bootstrap front-end
-Used OpenAI's open source Whisper model for audio transcription.
+Used OpenAI's open-source Whisper model for audio transcription.